 With mine specifically, the high heat and steam in a dishwasher will cause the timber to expand and come away from the epoxy.
 The finish will yellow and peel off, and they'll just look like crap.

 The caustic detergents will also cause micro pitting, which will encourage rusting in your blade.

 Over time, the high heat will also mess with the blade temper, which will soften the steel and take away the edge retention.

 A two second hand wash with some detergent is all they need.

-The handles are also coated with a clear 2 pac finish (two chemicals combined to harden into a hard finish, like epoxy).
+The handles are coated with a clear 2 pac finish (two chemicals combined to harden into a hard finish, like epoxy).
 This means they are completely water tight, last well and don't need any maintenance.

+We work from our shed in our backyard in Adelaide, South Australia.
 I dream of a bigger shed.
 A room for just sanding the handles would be brilliant.
 I could shut the door and keep the dust off everything else, that would be magical.

 But yes, I'm making these in my single car shed (although I did build on a spray room for the finish).

 It's in the plans to eventually move into a bigger property, and build a workshop, where I can employ extra people and expand.
-It would be magical.